vianetz/magento1-utilities/README.md

 Installation Instructions
 -------------------------
-For installation notes please see also http://www.vianetz.com/en/faq/how-to-install-the-magento-extension.html.
+For installation notes please see also [our FAQ](https://www.vianetz.com/en/faq/how-to-install-the-magento-extension.html).

 1. Do a backup of your Magento installation for safety reasons.
 2. Disable Magento compilation feature (if activated): System->Tools->Compiler